yudhisteer/UAV-Navigation-in-3D-Gaussian-Splatting-Environments-using-ML-Agents/README.md

 In NeRF, the 3D scene is represented by a ```continuous function``` that maps a **3D position coordinate** ```(x, y, z)``` and a **viewing direction** ```(θ, φ)``` to a **color** ```(RGB)``` and a **density** value.
 This function is modeled by a ```neural network``` trained on a series of 2D images and their corresponding ```camera poses``` (intrinsic and extrinsic parameters).

-Again, how is this different from traditional rending 3D graphics?
+Again, how is this different from traditional rendering computer graphics?

 1. **Rasterization**: We take 3D meshes and convert them into 2D pixels.
 The meshes are effectively projected onto the 2D image plane and filled in with color values.
 2. **Ray Tracing**: Ray tracing calculates how light interacts with objects in a 3D scene.
 Rays are tracked from the viewer's eye through each pixel on the screen, considering complex interactions such as reflections and refractions.